-credit for getting through all the unexpected demands that Action Items cropped up in the last month? view the material in this section, focusing on your swers to the questions in the exercises. ep a daily log for a week and determine your personal st for the time you waste. each of the twelve recommended ways of planning for ciency to learn which work best for you. egrate at least three of the methods for increased iciency today and every day this week. come aware of your personal time traps and avoid them enever possible.

-• Complete Balance Builder #2 to budget your time and

-energy more effectively.
+- Review the material in this section, focusing on your answers to the questions in the exercises. - Keep a daily log for a week and determine your personal cost for the time you waste. - Try each of the twelve recommended ways of planning for efficiency to learn which work best for you. - Integrate at least three of the methods for increased efficiency today and every day this week. - Become aware of your personal time traps and avoid them whenever possible. - Complete Balance Builder #2 to budget your time and energy more effectively.